Daybreak Game Company: Sony Online Entertainment Inc. (1997–2005)

 In April 2000, Verant hired former Ultima Online developers Raph Koster and Rich Vogel.
 They formed an office in Austin, Texas, to develop Star Wars Galaxies for LucasArts.
 SOE acquired Verant in June 2000, and eventually promoted Brad McQuaid to be its Chief Creative Officer.
 In October 2001, McQuaid resigned and founded Sigil Games Online, drawing many of the original developers of EverQuest from SOE.

 Developed by Sony Online Entertainment, LucasArts released Star Wars Galaxies in 2003, which saw rapid growth, as expected.
 Bruce Woodcock estimates that Star Wars Galaxies reached nearly 300,000 subscribers within the year, before trailing off.
 LucasArts has released three expansions for Star Wars Galaxies, Jump to Lightspeed in October 2004, Rage of the Wookiees in May 2005, and Trials Of Obi-Wan in November 2005.

 In 2003, the company also explored relatively untouched MMOG territory with the massively multiplayer online first-person shooter PlanetSide and the PlayStation 2 MMORPG EverQuest Online Adventures.
 PlanetSide enjoyed a reasonably successful launch, however it never attracted wide popularity.
 SOE released two expansions for PlanetSide, a retail product titled Core Combat, and Aftershock, a free expansion.
 EverQuest Online Adventures was not as successful, but it spawned an expansion, EverQuest Online Adventures Frontiers.
 The game was shut down on March 29, 2012, after nine years of operation.

 EverQuest II was released on November 9, 2004.
 The sequel was set hundreds of years after the original.
 Similar in strategy to EverQuest, SOE has released several adventure packs and expansion packs for EverQuest II, starting with The Bloodline Chronicles in March 2005.

 In January 2005, Sony Online Entertainment announced the creation of Station Publishing, a new label for distributing titles made by external developers.
+It was renamed Platform Publishing some time later, publishing titles such as Frantix and GripShift.
 In November 2005, SOE added the New Game Enhancements to Star Wars Galaxies, changing many of the game's core mechanics.
 This upset players and critics, with the level of concurrent players reduced to around 10,000; relatively few for the MMO industry.

 SOE has produced numerous EverQuest expansions and spin-off video games, including Champions of Norrath (for PlayStation 2) and Lords of EverQuest (Windows).
 They published Champions: Return to Arms, the sequel to Champions of Norrath, in February 2005.
 In August 2005, SOE entered a deal with Warner Bros.
 Entertainment which saw the acquisition and transition of The Matrix Online to the existing line up of SOE games.